utxostack/utxo-stack-doc/docs/branch-chain.md

 # Branch Chain

-An Branch chain is a Layer-2 chain that actually runs smart contracts.
+A Branch chain is a Layer-2 chain that actually runs smart contracts.
 It is characterized by high TPS (Transactions Per Second), low fees, fewer block-producing nodes, and a challenge-based security model.

 ## Staking and Election